Delayed radio emission in tidal disruption events from collisions of outflows driven by disk instabilities: Results

 Overall, the rise and decay timescales are systematically longer for the Flare+$\alpha0$CNM models than for the other two types of collision models, with light curves that can decay over $\sim10^3$ d.
 The rise times are shorter than the decay times, on the order of $\sim 10^2$ d for the brightest light curves.
 The models with the shortest rise and decay times of $\lesssim 10$--$100$ d are from the Flare+$\alpha2.5$CNM models with the lowest CNM densities $n_0\lesssim 10^2 ~\mathrm{cm}^{-3}$, but these also correspond to dimmer light curves overall.
 Notably, the Flare+Flare models are able to produce light curves with bright peak flux $\gtrsim 10^{29}~\mathrm{erg}\, \mathrm{s}^{-1}\, \mathrm{Hz}^{-1}$ that evolve rapidly, on $\lesssim 100$ d timescales.
 At higher CNM densities, the rise times for the Flare+$\alpha2.5$CNM models are similar to the Flare+Flare models, but the decay times tend to be a factor of a few--10 times longer.

 Figure \ref{fig:rise_decay_times} also includes estimates of the rise time, decay time, and peak flux for several events that display well-constrained peaks, shown as black outlined shapes.
+These values are estimated from the available epochs in the data, so the location of the scatter points for real TDEs in Figure \ref{fig:rise_decay_times} should be regarded as highly approximate, at within a factor of a few.
 We discuss the comparison between these events and our models below.
 To align our model light curves with the delayed radio emission observed in these events, we can shift the initial time $t_0$ of the model light curve to a nonzero value; the magnitude of the shift is indicated by $t_0$ at the top of each panel in Figures \ref{fig:ASASSN15oi_LC}--\ref{fig:AT2024tvd_LC}.

-\textit{\textbf{PS16dtm}}: The event PS16dtm (square diamond in Figure \ref{fig:rise_decay_times}) peaks at $\approx 4\times 10^{28}\, \mathrm{erg}\, \mathrm{s}^{-1}\, \mathrm{Hz}^{-1}$ with a rise to peak that is $\lesssim 10^3$ d and a decay from peak over $\gtrsim 500$ d, beyond which the decline is not fully constrained \citep{cendes2024}.
+\textit{\textbf{PS16dtm}}: The event PS16dtm (square diamond in Figure \ref{fig:rise_decay_times}) peaks at $\approx 4\times 10^{28}\, \mathrm{erg}\, \mathrm{s}^{-1}\, \mathrm{Hz}^{-1}$ with a rise to peak of $\lesssim 10^3$ d and a decay from peak over $\gtrsim 500$ d, beyond which the decline is not fully constrained \citep{cendes2024}.
 Compared to the peak properties of our models, the peak flux and timescales are consistent with the collision of a $M_{\rm fl}=0.1\, M_{\odot}$ flare with constant density CNM with $n_0=30\, \mathrm{cm}^{-3}$.
 The top panel of Figure \ref{fig:PS16dtm_LCSED} shows the agreement between our model light curve and the peak seen in the data.